Climbing Mt. Everest

 Before you can climb Mt.
-Everest you have to first get there!
+Everest from the Nepal side you have to first get there!
 Since Mt.
 Everest is located deep in the Himalayas, getting to the mountain is still an adventure by itself.
 One of the most popular treks in the world; the way to Mt.
 Everest’s base camp takes travelers through the Khumbu Valley as you hike along some of the planet’s most impressive mountains.
 Because the final destination is 17,500 feet (5,300 meters), the hike typically takes about a week.
 Trekkers will stay in tea houses or camp along the way; and will get to enjoy learning the culture of the Sherpa people.
 Along the way you’ll also pass one of the most famous peaks in the world, Ama Dablam.

-Everest Base Camp is by far the largest mountaineering base camp in the world.
+Nepal’s Everest Base Camp is by far the largest mountaineering base camp in the world.
 Hundreds of climbers camp here in order to prepare for the actual climb.
 With the combination of Sheraps on the expedition as well as those delivering supplies and the hundreds of trekkers that visit, Everest Base Camp sees thousands of people each year.
 Everest Base Camp is a mini city and the main destination of most who hike in the Khumbu Valley.

 Beginning around 22,000 feet (6,700 meters), the Lhotse Face is where the extreme altitude begins.
 Halfway up the face is Camp III at 23,000 feet (7,000 meters) where some being to use supplementary oxygen.
 The Lhotse Face is one of the most dangerous places on the mountain because of the high risk of avalanches and rock falls.